fsharp/fslang-design/RFCs/FS-1012-caller-info-attributes.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+Feature interactions:

-- What happens with first-class uses of attributed methods?
+- First-class uses of methods: What happens with first-class uses of attributed methods?

-- Does the use of an attribute change the way type inference and method selection works for a method?
+- Method overloading: Does the use of an attribute change the way type inference and method selection works for a method?

+- Computation Expressions: Can computation expression methods accepting caller info attributes?

+- Quotations: Check this works as expected with quotation literals